kimtae55/Simple-GWAS-Tutorial/README.md

 ## What are the necessary steps in a GWAS?

-### Quality Control --> Population Structure Modeling and Imputation --> Associative Analysis
+### Quality Control --> Population Structure Modeling --> Lifting and Imputation --> Associative Analysis

 Quality Control is done at a sample-level (to remove bad individuals; e.g. contamination, swaps, relatedness, sex mismatches) and SNP-level (to remove bad variatns; e.g. missingness, low MAF, HWE failures).